Your NDIS Budget

 If you are plan managed with futures in sight you receive a budget reports every month.
 Below an explanation of how to read and understand them.
 But first let's have a look at your NDIS my place portal

-The Budget in our NDIA Portal
+The Budget in our NDIA Portal- Proda

 In order to access your NDIS portal, called Myplace, you have to create a MyGov account.
 If you don’t have that yet, here is a link to our website where we put together useful information and links on how to set up MyGov, Myplace, Centrelink and also Medicare.